Space Patrol (1950 TV series): Books, comic books, and other publications

 A comic book tie-in, Space Patrol, published by Ziff-Davis in 1952, ran two issues.
 It featured cover paintings by Norman Saunders and Clarence Doore.
 Bernard Krigstein illustrated the scripts by Phil Evans.
 The comics retail for about $1,000 each today in high grade condition.

 Unlike Tom Corbett, Space Cadet, Space Patrol was never featured in a daily or Sunday newspaper comic strip, nor was there a series of juvenile novels recounting Space Patrol adventures.

 Jean-Noel Bassior authored an extensive book in 2005 titled Space Patrol: Missions of Daring in the Name of Early Television.
 The book from McFarland & Company, Inc., Publishers was well received and created new interest in the television and radio show.

 There was a three-issue Space Patrol comic book series in the early 1990s which purported to be of the TV series, but whose writer and artist admitted they had never seen the show.
 This adaptation suffered greatly because of this.
-This title is not listed in the Overstreet Comic Book Price Guide for some reason.

-Recent activity
+Legacy

 Actor Ed Kemmer attended many of the important film festivals during the late 90s and early 2000s and discovered a renewed Space Patrol popularity that continued up until the time of his death in 2004.
 The emergence of electronic media during the 1990s permitted a greater interchange of Space Patrol merchandise that heretofore had been closely held by collectors.
 This stimulated new interest and, in turn, production of new publications and merchandise for Space Patrol fans.
 A rather extensive book written by Jean Noel Bassior furthered interest in the series, as did the production of a new set of Space Patrol trading cards, replicas of the program's space craft, clocks, jackets and other period paraphernalia.

 The original space ship prop control panel sold at auction in 2014 for $23,000.